IceHe/lib/mac/setup-guide.md

 How to :

-1. Generate the SSH key pair
+1. Generate a SSH key pair

     Reference : [Generating a new SSH key and adding it to the ssh-agent - GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

-1. Get the SSH public key and
-    Add it to the GitHub accounts
+1. Get the SSH public key and add it to the GitHub account

     Reference : [Adding a new SSH key to your GitHub account - GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)